 Get out there and smell the roses!
 The Lady Bird Johnson Wildflower Center is a peaceful and educational way to enjoy nature.
-Each flower or plant has its named displayed and the sanctuary also has a windmill, tiny ponds, and a butterfly garden.
-The center hosts events throughout the year such as yoga, midnight strolls, photography lessons, and plant sales.
-Oh, and no matter how old you are, don’t miss the opportunity to enjoy a rush from one of the many tree swings!
+This floral sanctuary features a windmill, tiny ponds, and a butterfly garden.
+The center hosts events throughout the year like yoga, photography lessons, and plant sales.
+Oh, and no matter your age, you're sure to enjoy one of their many tree swings.

 Ah, Zilker.
-The crown jewel of the Austin parks system.
-A large expanse of grass crawling with pick-up soccer games, cute lil’ dogs, picnics, and people reading books under trees.
-Zilker also is the host of some of Austin’s most famous festivals throughout the year: Austin City Limits, Kite Festival, Trail of Lights, Zilker Relays, and Blues on the Green.
+The crown jewel of the Austin parks system, which features a large expanse of grass crawling with pick-up soccer games, cute dogs, picnics, and people reading under trees.
+Zilker is host to some of Austin’s most famous festivals throughout the year: Austin City Limits, Kite Festival, Trail of Lights, Zilker Relays, and Blues on the Green.

-Nestled right between the Lamar and Congress bridges is a grassy patch on the bank of Town Lake.
+Nestled right between the Lamar and Congress Bridges is a grassy patch on the bank of Town Lake.
 This is Auditorium Shores, one of the most accessible entrances to the Lady Bird Lake Hike and Bike Trail.
-There’s also a splash pad for the little ones and a dog park for the furry ones.
-Be sure to pay your respects to the Stevie Ray Vaughan statue as well as one of the rarest sites in the city—free parking.
+There is a splash pad for the little ones and a dog park for the furry ones.
+Be sure to pay your respects to the Stevie Ray Vaughan statue and take advantage of one of the rarest sites in the city—free parking.

-Domain Central Park is the perfect place to take a break from a bunch of luxury stores.
-It’s a favorite spot amongst Domain residents and regularly hosts themed 5ks for charity.
-Plus, the well-manicured landscape and sand volleyball courts make the park the home of multiple volleyball and ultimate frisbee leagues.
+Domain Central Park is the perfect place to take a break from shopping.
+It’s a favorite among Domain residents and regularly holds 5Ks for charity.
+Plus, the well-manicured landscape and sand volleyball courts have made the park home to plenty of recreational sports leagues.

 With over 12 miles of forested trails, Walnut Creek is a mountain biker’s heaven.
 Because it’s an off-leash park, it’s also a great place to visit with your four-legged friends.
 The trails wind through mesquite trees, streams, and fields of wildflowers.
-And, for all that, you walnut regret spending a day here.
+You certainly won't regret spending the day here.

 Want a weekend getaway without actually getting away?
 Pitch your tent at Emma Long for a few nights.
-Or just stop in and throw a beach towel down on the lawn of the day use area.
-The beach offers a prime view and entrance to Lake Austin.
-Oh, and the grills?
-Hope you’re competitive — the barbeque pits are some of the most coveted in the city.
+Or drop in with a beach towel and stay awhile.
+The beach offers a prime entrance to Lake Austin.
+As for the grills?
+We hope you’re competitive — these barbecue pits are some of the most coveted in the city.

 Mueller Lake Park — a man-made park breaking down suburban stereotypes.
-This area has everything you could possibly want out of a green space in 2017: food trucks, sci-fiesque play structures, catch and release fishing, and a farmers market every Sunday.
+This area has everything you could possibly want from a green space: food trucks, sci-fi-esque play structures, catch and release fishing, and a farmers market on Sundays.

-Walter Long is just far enough away from downtown Austin that it truly gives you the sense of getting away from it all.
+Walter Long is just far enough away from downtown Austin to give you a sense of escape.
 An eclectic mix of Austinites frequent this park, including triathletes, bass fishermen, dog enthusiasts, and boaters.
-The fish may regret their bites, but the picnickers sure do look happy!
+The fish may regret their bites, but the picnickers sure don't!

 You wouldn’t know it by the name, but Festival Beach Park is a generally quiet and calm area.
 Sitting on the shore of Lady Bird Lake in East Austin, runners often take a break from their training to watch the boats glide past the cityscape during one of the Austin Rowing Club’s regattas.

-The island getaway you want without needing a plane ticket!
-Red Bud Isle is a 13-acre off-leash dog park right in the middle of Lake Austin.
-But don’t worry: dogs not required.
-There is plenty to do here, so take your pick: canoeing, hiking, picnicking, or just enjoying being surrounded by lots of waggin’ tails.
+The island getaway you want, no plane ticket required!
+Red Bud Isle is a 13-acre off-leash dog park in the middle of Lake Austin.
+But don’t worry: dogs are not required.
+There is plenty to do here, so take your pick: canoeing, hiking, picnicking, and more!

 Have you heard the rumors of a secret beach in Austin?
 A short hike through the Guerrero Colorado River Park will take you to this elusive place.
-But that’s not all — the park also has one of the top-rated disc golf courses in the state of Texas.
+But that’s not all — the park also has one of the top-rated disc golf courses in Texas.

 Mayfield Park delivers the offbeat charm that Austin is famous for.
 A magical place at the foot of Mount Bonnell, the gardens are a mine of botanical beauty.
 But the real reason people come to Mayfield Park?
 The peacocks!
-Walk around and observe them chilling in trees, perching on top of houses, or just strutting their stuff.
+Walk around and observe them relaxing in trees, perching on houses, or strutting their stuff.

 Don’t go chasing waterfalls — or do, that’s fine too!
-Bull Creek, off of 360, is a wonderful area for hiking, swimming, and exploring.
+Bull Creek is a wonderful area for hiking, swimming, and exploring.
 In the springtime, water levels are highest and make the beltway a good spot to stop and splash around.
-Fitt tip: bring waterproof shoes!
-The trails follow the stream and often force you to walk through tide pools.
+Fitt tip: bring waterproof shoes; the trails follow the stream and often force you to walk through tide pools.